 Players use the left and right triggers to control the respective flippers.
-Balls are shot into play either by using the A button (for a mechanical trigger) or by pulling back on the right thumbstick (for an analog plunger).
-Players can nudge the table with the left thumbstick.
-Players can also hold down the X button to freeze the game and enter a free look mode, where they navigate a zoomed camera around the table to get a better sense of the layout.
+Balls are shot into play either using a mechanical trigger or an analog plunger.
+You can also freeze the game and enter a free look mode, where they navigate a zoomed camera around the table to get a better sense of the layout.
+When this is activated high scores are not saved.

-Multiplayer options include split-screen, simultaneous over Internet, or local hot seat.
+Multiplayer options include split-screen, simultaneous over internet, or local hot seat for up to four players.
 Ranked multiplayer uses fixed rules where the players have infinite balls and try to be the first to reach a target score or highest score in a time limit.
 Unranked multiplayer can be customized.
 Leaderboards are also driven by Superscores and Wizard Scores.
 A player's Superscore is the player's highest score on each table, rounded to the nearest million.
 A player's Wizard Score is their Superscore, plus the Superscore of anyone on their Friends list, times the number of tables they own.
 The system encourages interaction, competition, and of course, buying more tables.

 Part of the Following Group